lauraset/Coarse-to-fine-weakly-supervised-GPC-segmentation/README.md

 ## Model development

-This part will be available after the manuscript is accepted.
+This part will be available within 7 days.

 ## Contributing